richardstartin/richardstartin.github.io/_posts/2018-01-03-the-much-aligned-garbage-collector.md

 </tbody></table>
 </div>

+The underlying cause is [4k aliasing](https://software.intel.com/en-us/vtune-help-4k-aliasing) which refers to the reissuing of loads which **alias** recent stores to the same address.
+For the sake of performance, loads and stores are allowed to race, which is innocuous if they are independent, but violations of memory ordering are checked for and repaired if necessary.
+To avoid write-after-read hazards, loads are reissued whenever there is a pending store to the same address in the store buffer, which costs a few cycles.
+On Intel CPUs, this is detected by inspecting the _lower 12 bits_ of the load and store addresses, which means that these checks have false positives.
+Whenever an address at a 4K offset from a recently written value is loaded, the lower 12 bits match, and the load is reissued needlessly.
+That's exactly what happens in DAXPY with these particular array sizes when they are contrived to sit next to eachother in a TLAB (1024 * 8 = 8K), with each array acccessed sequentially at a fixed offset.
+The 250 and 256 element arrays are at a 2K offset, so the addresses differ in the lower 12 bits.

 The effect observed here is also a contributing factor to fluctuations in throughput observed in <a href="https://bugs.openjdk.java.net/browse/JDK-8150730" rel="noopener" target="_blank">JDK-8150730</a>.

 <h3>Garbage Collection</h3>

-Is it necessary to make sure all arrays are of a size equal to a power of two and aligned with pages?
-In this microbenchmark, it's easy to arrange that, for typical developers this probably isn't feasible (which isn't to say there aren't people out there who do this).
-Fortunately, this isn't necessary for most use cases.
+Should you try to control the placement of your arrays to control quirks like this?
+In this microbenchmark, it's easy to arrange that.
+Fortunately, this shouldn't be necessary.
 True to the title, this post has something to do with garbage collection.
-The arrays were allocated in order, and no garbage would be produced during the benchmarks, so the second array will be split across pages.
+The arrays were allocated in order, and no garbage would be produced during the benchmarks, so the second array will be allocated in the TLAB, at a controllable and fixed offset from the first array.

 Let's put some code into the initialisation of the benchmark bound to trigger garbage collection:

 ```java
   String acc = "";